Starcounter-Jack/JSON-Patch/README.md

 import { applyOperation } from 'fast-json-patch/module/duplex.mjs';
 ```

-In Webpack (and most surely other transpilers based on Babel), the below code uses this library as an ECMAScript module:
+In Webpack (and most surely other bundlers based on Babel), the below code uses this library as an ECMAScript module:

 ```js
 import { * as jsonpatch } from 'fast-json-patch';